eduvpn/documentation/DEVELOPMENT_SETUP.md

 Now with your browser you can connect to the user portal on `http://localhost:8082/` and to the admin portal on `http://localhost:8083/`.

+# VPN Configuration

+To generate the firewall and output the data to `stdout`:

+    $ cd ${HOME}/Projects/eduVPN/vpn-server-node
+    $ php bin/generate-firewall.php

+To generate the OpenVPN server configuration files:

+    $ cd ${HOME}/Projects/eduVPN/vpn-server-node
+    $ php bin/server-config.php --profile internet --generate

+The configuration will be stored in the `openvpn-config` folder.

 # Developing